rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 Note that not all ABIs define all mentioned categories - if a certain language does not support a certain technology, the ABI that supports the technology isn't usually supported well - or not at all.
 Examples of such mechanics:

-* C++ exceptions: Since Rust's FFI is C-based, C++ exceptions cannot cross laguage boundaries and must not bubble up to Rust code as Rust does not understand how to handle them and / or perform stack unwinding.
+* C++ exceptions: Since Rust's FFI is C-based, C++ exceptions cannot cross language boundaries and must not bubble up to Rust code as Rust does not understand how to handle them and / or perform stack unwinding.
 * Runtime polymorphism: Since this isn't part of C either, Rust's take on virtual methods is very different from what other languages do in that regard.
 Therefore, there is no out-of-the-box support for runtime polymorphism across the